 But let's back up a bit, and see how the stage was set for this encounter.
-John the Baptist sent a couple of his followers to question Jesus as to whether he was the "one to come", and Jesus gave them a cryptic message to take back to John: "tell him the blind receive their sight, the lepers are cleansed, the deaf hear, the dead are raised, the poor have good news brought to them - and by the way, blessed is anyone who takes no offense at me!"
-The people who had witnessed this must have been standing around like a bunch of rubes with their mouths hanging open, because Jesus lit into them, asking them what they thought they had gone to find when they went to see John in the wilderness.
-Taking a shot at the king and others who live luxuriously in fine palaces, Jesus declares John to be a prophet.
-Murmurs of acknowledgment rise in response to Jesus, as the people agreed that indeed God's justice had been shown, as even the tax collectors were baptized by John, but the Pharisees and the lawyers had rejected God's purpose for themselves, namely repentance and forgiveness.
+John the Baptist had heard some rumours about a new prophet and sent a couple of his followers to question Jesus.
+In reply to their query as to whether he was the "one to come" Jesus gave them a cryptic message to take back to John: "tell him the blind receive their sight, the lepers are cleansed, the deaf hear, the dead are raised, the poor have good news brought to them."
+Jesus added a warning, "and by the way, blessed is anyone who takes no offense at me!"

+Now there were people standing around witnessing this exchange between Jesus and John's disciples, and they must have been standing around like a bunch of rubes with their mouths hanging open.
+I say that because Jesus lit into them, asking them what they thought they had gone to find when they went to see John in the wilderness.
+Managing to take a shot at the king and others who live luxuriously in fine palaces, Jesus further declares John to be a prophet.
+Murmurs of acknowledgment rise in response to Jesus, as the people agreed that indeed God's justice had been shown, as they and even the tax collectors among them were baptized by John.

-And now we can almost see Jesus shake his head in frustration as he asks, "to what then will I compare the people of this generation?", accusing them of not being able to make up their minds.
+But even with this affirmation, Jesus shakes his head in frustration as he asks, "to what then will I compare the people of this generation?", accusing them of not being able to make up their minds.
 "John came fasting, eating no bread and drinking no wine, and you say, 'he's a wacko!' - the Son of Man has come eating and drinking and you say, 'look, a glutton and a drunkard, a friend of tax collectors and sinners!"

-This is where we entered the story, with one of the Pharisees who heard Jesus asking him to eat with him, and Jesus entering his house and taking his place at the table.
+Now this is where we entered the story, with one of the Pharisees who heard Jesus asking him to eat with him, and Jesus entering his house and taking his place at the table.
 Imagine, if you will, Simon's horrified reaction as the "woman of the city" started to paw over Jesus.
 Horrified, disgusted even, as Jesus allowed himself not only to be touched by a woman, but touched by a woman who clearly and demonstrably would cause Jesus to be declared unclean.
 How she even got into Simon's house, the house of a Pharisee, let alone into the eating area is another question, but there was no question that Jesus, allowing himself to be touched by her he had allowed himself to be declared 'off limits' to all who were pure and righteous.